Seasonal closures for caribou conservation

 Jasper National Park

-Adding to year-round conservation measures and habitat protection, seasonal closures in the Tonquin, Brazeau, and À la Pêche caribou ranges of Jasper National Park protect almost 3000 km2 of winter habitat for caribou.
+Seasonal closures in the Tonquin and À la Pêche caribou ranges of Jasper National Park protect almost 2,000 km2 of winter habitat for caribou.
 No access to these backcountry areas is permitted between November 1 and May 15.

-Without our help, the only two caribou herds remaining entirely within Jasper will disappear.
-Please help us protect Jasper’s threatened caribou by choosing other areas of the park for winter activities.
+Please help protect Jasper’s threatened caribou by choosing other areas of the park for winter activities.
 Jasper offers many opportunities to experience the park in winter.
 You can also visit some of our most popular destinations during a less busy time of year.

 For a full description of the closure areas, see the maps and important bulletins below.